-All player changes or additions from March 8 through June 21 will incur a $10 charge.
-Player changes/additions made March 8 through June 3 may alter the team’s current profile, regardless of gender/age/grade (if applicable), height and playing experience.
-However, any player change/addition made from June 4 through June 29 must match the team’s current profile gender/age/grade (if applicable), height and playing experience.
+All player change/addition made from June 4 through June 29 must match the team’s current profile gender/age/grade (if applicable), height and playing experience.

 The event administrators reserve the right to reject any change or addition which does not fit the team’s current profile or the bracket it has been placed in.

 Before you and your squad hoop it up on the streets of Spokane, you have to check-in!
-Stay tuned for our Hoopfest 2019 ckeck-in location.
+Team Check-In will be located in between Main Street and Spokane Falls Boulevard in the Bennett Block (the same parking lot as Nike Center Court and the Hoopfest Store.
 Check-in will occur:

 No matter your age, height or skill level, grab your shoes and your friends and come join 25,000 other players in the greatest street basketball tournament on earth.

 The JBL Elite Division presented by Huppin’s attracts the most talented teams from around the country.

 For Hoopfest 2019, Jewelry Design Center has partnered with us to create a signature piece for Elite victors.
 The medals are laser cut sterling silver dog tags that have been dipped in 24K Gold with two diamonds showcasing the championship letters.
 See what they look like here.